How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Wings hope to pick up a road win at the Liberty on Sunday at 1:00 PM ET.
+The Mercury take to the home court of the Liberty on Sunday at 12:00 PM ET.

 How to Watch